Quick Start

 Using Docker Compose

-To start Artemis, clone the https://github.com/CERT-Polska/Artemis/ repository and execute the following 2 commands in your terminal in the Artemis directory:
+• execute the following command in your terminal in the Artemis directory:

 After that you should be able to access the Artemis dashboard at localhost:5000.